Why Am I Still Receiving Statements?

 If your account(s) are not fully closed and you wish to close them now follow the instructions here:

-Related questions View all Getting Started
+Related questions View all Setting up Your Stash Account

 -